Equivalence point: pH indicator

+Conductance

 The conductivity of a solution depends on the ions that are present in it.
 During many titrations, the conductivity changes significantly.
-(For instance, during an acid-base titration, the H_{3}O^{+} and OH^{−} ions react to form neutral H_{2}O. This changes the conductivity of the solution.)
-The total conductance of the solution depends also on the other ions present in the solution (such as counter ions).
+For instance, during an acid-base titration, the H_{3}O^{+} and OH^{−} ions react to form neutral H_{2}O. This changes the conductivity of the solution.
+The total conductance of the solution also depends on the other ions present in the solution (such as counter ions).
 Not all ions contribute equally to the conductivity; this also depends on the mobility of each ion and on the total concentration of ions (ionic strength).
 Thus, predicting the change in conductivity is harder than measuring it.